-Symptoms start in late fall and often last until early spring.
+Symptoms usually start in late fall, and often last until early spring.

 The exact cause of SAD is unknown, but experts believe changes in melatonin and serotonin levels or a disruption in the body's internal clock could be to blame, said Northwestern Medicine psychiatrist Pedro Dago, MD.

 "If you're experiencing significant functional impairment associated with the changes in season, it's time to get some help," says Dago, who is also an assistant professor of psychiatry and behavioral sciences at the Northwestern University Feinberg School of Medicine.

 "Understand that SAD is not just a case of the winter blues, but a serious problem for many people and that it can be treated.
 Talk to your doctor if you are suffering from symptoms."

 Those who suffer from SAD have the following symptoms: